Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh called himself Walker because he doesn't need to run to catch all the bandits.
+Jayesh invented oatmeal when he round house kicked a quaker.

-Updated on: [26/9/2025]
+Updated on: [27/9/2025]
 <!-- #jokeEnd -->